mattrussell2/codespace-build/README.md

-This is effectively a prebuild for github codespaces.
+This is a docker container with stuff I use pre-installed.

 The package listed here: ghcr.io/mattrussell2/codespace-build:1.0.0 was built from the `Dockerfile` in the repo.